 Bedfordshire occupies a geographically central position within the UK.
 It has exceptional links to London with the presence of key transport infrastructure including the M1 and A1 roads, three major rail routes and London Luton Airport.
-Bedfordshire has a population of over 640,0001 people, with a workforce of over 250,0002.
+Bedfordshire has a growing and ageing population of over 682,311 people, with a workforce of over 250,000.
 It has one of the most diverse populations in the country, over a relatively small geographical area.